Taught course

 • It is designed to be responsive and adaptive to your needs.
 We will help you tailor a pathway through the course that reflects your interests, career ambitions and language knowledge.

-• You will be taught by a team of renowned academic experts who bring their research experience and insights in a variety of different specialisms: cultural studies, comparative literature, visual culture, history and thought, from the Enlightenment to the twenty-first century.
+• You will be taught by a team of renowned academic experts who bring their research experience and insights in a variety of different specialisms: comparative literature, cultural studies, history, thought and visual culture, from the Enlightenment to the twenty-first century.

-• The flexible nature of this course means that you can take a broadly comparative pathway through the degree or instead focus on one or more specific cultures by choosing particular strands within modules.
+• The flexible nature of this course means that you can take a broadly comparative pathway through the degree or instead develop your interest in more specific cultures by focusing on particular strands within modules.
 You can choose to study texts in the original language or in English translation.

 What you will learn

-The core module provides you with frameworks for engaging with comparative literature and cultural theory, embracing the work of thinkers like Mikhail Bakhtin, Roland Barthes, Antonio Gramsci, Raymond Williams, Edward Said, Audre Lorde and Judith Butler.
+The core module provides you with frameworks for engaging with comparative literature and cultural theory, embracing the work of thinkers like Roland Barthes, Antonio Gramsci, Raymond Williams, Edward Said, Rosi Braidotti, Audre Lorde and Judith Butler.

-For the languages element, you can choose one module at advanced level in French, German, Italian, Spanish or Japanese.
+If you opt for a language module, you choose one module at advanced level in French, German, Italian, Spanish or Japanese.
 This will incorporate academic writing workshops and allow you to enhance and perfect your language skills in conjunction with multiple forms of cultural analysis.

 You will develop your research and writing skills through a series of workshops, culminating in a dissertation on a chosen topic.
-If you opt for a European language module, you will usually take research project instead of the dissertation.
+If you opt for a European language module, you will usually undertake a research project instead of the dissertation.

 How you will learn

-This course is available to study full- or part-time and offers you classes in the evening so you can balance your studies with other commitments.
-Our language-learning modules are offered on campus, but other modules may also be offered online, so you can choose depending on your circumstances.
+This course is available to study full- or part-time with classes taking place in the evening, so you can balance your studies with other commitments.
+Our language-learning modules are taught on campus, but all of our other modules are offered as HyFlex, so you can choose to study in person or online depending on your circumstances.

 Our teaching on this course is mainly interactive and seminar-based, with small groups led by our expert teachers, fostering in-depth discussion and dialogue.
 Our research-skills workshops culminate in a mini-conference where you present your dissertation/research project to other students and staff.